-ENGLISH LANGUAGE ARTS MATH 🔀 SCIENCE SOCIAL STUDIES FALL Students learn about early America, and the experiences between First Americans and European colonizers.
+ENGLISH LANGUAGE ARTS MATH :: SCIENCE SOCIAL STUDIES FALL Students learn about early America, and the experiences between First Americans and European colonizers.
 4th graders work to compare and synthesize information across multiple texts and draw comparisons about early American settlements and the people who lived there.
 While challenging the historic narrative by considering how historical accounts are written.
 Students read various accounts of writers' lives and view samples of their creative works.
 They learn how an author's heritage and life experiences shape who they are.
 They also learn how to synthesize information from multiple texts to illustrate how a person's community, life experiences, and heritage shape their identity and influence their writing style.
-Students will use place value to round, compare and solve addition and subtraction word problems.
-Students will solve multi-digit multiplication and division problems using various place value strategies.
-Students will engage in scientific investigations and investigative phenomena to explore plant and animal parts and animal sense receptors. • • • • Students will engage in scientific investigations and investigative phenomena to explore how energy can be transferred and stored.
+Students will use place value to round, compare and solve addition and subtraction word problems. • • • • Students will solve multi-digit multiplication and division problems using various place value strategies.
+Students explore plant and animal parts and animal sense receptors. ••• Students learn about how energy can be transferred and stored.
 What made North America unique?
 Students analyze the interaction between Native Americans and the environment, study their religious beliefs and the ways tribes lived prior to European Exploration.
 Was life good in colonial America?
 Students explore the creation of the colonies and how the institutions evolved over time.
 WINTER Students learn why American colonists wanted independence from Great Britain.
 They read about the major events of the mid-1770s that caused conflict and led to war between the American colonies and Great Britain.
 Students learn how one's point of view impacts a reader's understanding and/or opinion of the American Revolutionary War.
 Students learn that rocks and minerals play an important role in the natural world and human society.
 During their study they will understand how rocks are formed and changed by the rock cycle and how can they be divided into three main categories - igneous, sedimentary metamorphic.
 Students learn how rocks contribute to earthquakes, volcanoes, erosion, and fossils, all of which impact people.
 Students will compare and order fractions.
-Students will solve problems involving addition, subtraction and multiplication with fractions.
-Students will understand and write fractions as decimals.
+Students will solve problems involving addition, subtraction and multiplication with fractions. • • • Students will understand and write fractions as decimals.
 Students will compare decimals by reasoning about their size.
-Students will engage in scientific investigations and investigative phenomena to explore how people communicate over large distances using light or sound waves.
+Students will explore how people communicate over large distances using light or sound waves.
+Students will generate and compare multiple solutions to reduce the impacts of natural Earth processes on humans.
 Did the Revolution unify or divide America?
 Students interpret the importance of the Declaration of Independence, and determine the economic, political, and social causes of the Revolutionary War.
 SPRING Students will learn about heroes in both ancient Greek mythology and present day.
 They will also explore the various elements and characteristics that make a person heroic.
 Students will also analyze ways authors use heroes to portray the central message of a text.
 Students will understand and identify and measure angles.
-Students will engage in scientific investigations and investigative phenomena to explore various changes to earth's surface over time.
 How do we form a "More Perfect Union?"
-Students will analyze the flaws of the Declaration of Independence and Articles of Confederation, then research how the Constitution works and its implications for U.S. citizens today.
-V + × ©
+Students will analyze the flaws of the Declaration of Independence and Articles of Confederation, then research how the Constitution works and its implications for U.S. citizens today. ¥ N × - ©